AryanpurTech/BlueEngineDocs/src/second_chapter/renderer.md

 ## Uniform Buffers

 Uniform buffers are small bits of custom data sent to the GPU.
-BE supports 3 types of Uniform Buffers:
+BE supports 3 default types of Uniform Buffers:

 * Float32
 * Vector4 of Float32
 * Matrix4x4 of Float32

+You can also define a custom Uniform Buffer structure, just make sure to implement `Pod` and `Zeroable` traits, along `C` layout.

 Many uniform buffers can be sent at one time, and the order that you send them matters.
 You can access them on group 2 and the slot is in the order you specify.